PsuAstro528/Spring2019-website-src/content/lessons/week1/how-to-use-aci.md

 include("test/test1.jl")
 ```
 - If you make changes and retest, then restart the kernel for the test notebook to be sure there aren't unintended carryover effects
-- You can test your full repository as it will be tested by Travis-CI by opening a terminal window and running `julia test/runtests.jl`
+- You can test your full repository even more similarly to how it will be tested by Travis-CI by opening a terminal window and running `julia test/runtests.jl`

 ---
 <a id="commit-push"></a>